Update: check out my new list of environmentally Friendly Products that Save you Money!

 The output of gardening can be tough in the beginning, so you’ll need to complement with fruits and veggies from other sources, so what’s the next best environmentally friendly option?
 Locally sourced (and organic) food.
 Usually the best place to get it is farmer’s markets and CSA’s.
 If you stick to produce, you can actually save money in the process.

-Not sure of the CSA’s or markets in your area, Real Time Farms has a nice map to help you find them.
+Not sure of the CSA’s or markets in your area, Local Harvest has a nice map to help you find them.

 2. Replace Meat with Beans/Quinoa/Veggies in at Least One of your Weekly Meals